-1311111 Quarterly Report Pursuant to Section 13 or 15(d) of For the quarterly period ended Septe or ☐ Transition Report Pursuant to Section 13 or 15(d) of For the transition period from Commission File Number 1-134 CURTISS-WRIGHT CORPO (Exact name of Registrant as specifie Delaware 13-0612970 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 10 Waterview Boulevard Parsippany, New Jersey 07054 (Address of principal executive offices) (Zip Code) (Registrant's telephone number, including the preceding 12 months (or for such shorter period of time that been subject to such filing requirements for the past 90 days. be filed by Section 13 or 15(d) of the Securities Exchange Act Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically and post- File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ for such shorter period that the registrant was required to submit and post such file \$232.405 of this chapter) during the preceding 12 months (or Yes ⊠ No □ Indicate by check mark whether the registrant is a large accelerated filer, an accompany.
-See the definitions of "large accelerated filer," "accelerated filer" and Act.
-Large accelerated filer ⊠ Non-accelerated filer □ (Do not check if a smaller reporting company) Accelerated filer □ Smaller reporting company □ Indicate by check mark whether the registrant is a shell company (as defined in Ru ale 12b-2 of the Exchange Act).
-Yes □ No ⊠ Indicate the number of shares outstanding of each of the issuer's classes of commo on stock, as of the latest practicable date.
-Common Stock, par value \$1.00 per share: 46,684,271 shares (as of October 31, 20 011).
-Page 1 of 34
+• • • 3 or 15(d) of the Securities Exchange Act of 1934 d ended September 30, 2011 or 3 or 15(d) of the Securities Exchange Act of 1934 d from to Commission File Number 1-134 GHT CORPORATION rant as specified in its charter) Delaware 13-0612970 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 10 Waterview Boulevard Parsippany, New Jersey 07054 (Address of principal executive offices) (Zip Code) (Registrant's telephone) 541-3700 number, including area code) reports required to be filed by Section 13 or 15(d) of the Securities such shorter period of time that the registrant was required to file such Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronic line of the control of th int to Rule 405 of Regulation S-T (§232.405 of this chapter) during the Yes ⊠ No □ lerated filer, an accelerated filer, a non-accelerated filer, or a smaller r," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of Large accelerated filer ⊠ Accelerated filer □ Non-accelerated filer ting company) Smaller reporting company □ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠ Indicate the number of shares outstanding of each of the issuer's s classes of common stock, as of the latest practicable date.
+Common Stock, par value \$1.00 per share: 46,684,271 shares (a as of October 31, 2011).